aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-python/python-programmers-guide/working-with-rows-and-columns-in-python/autofit-rows-and-columns-in-python/_index.md

  def autofit_column(self):

-\# Instantiating a Workbook object by excel file path
+# Instantiating a Workbook object by excel file path
 workbook = self.Workbook(self.dataDir + 'Book1.xls')

-\# Accessing the first worksheet in the Excel file
+# Accessing the first worksheet in the Excel file
 worksheet = workbook.getWorksheets().get(0)

-\# Auto-fitting the 4th column of the worksheet
+# Auto‑fitting the 4th column of the worksheet
 worksheet.autoFitColumn(3)

-\# Auto-fitting the 4th column of the worksheet based on the contents in a range of
+# Auto‑fitting the 4th column of the worksheet based on the contents in a range of

-\# cells (from 1st to 9th row) within the column
+# cells (from 1st to 9th row) within the column

-#worksheet.autoFitColumn(3,0,8) #Uncomment this line if you to do AutoFit Column in a Range of Cells.
+#worksheet.autoFitColumn(3,0,8) # Uncomment this line if you want to do AutoFit Column in a range of cells.
 Also, comment line 310.

-\# Saving the modified Excel file in default (that is Excel 2003) format
+# Saving the modified Excel file in default (that is Excel 2003) format
 workbook.save(self.dataDir + "Autofit Column.xls")
 print "Autofit Column Successfully."

 {{< /highlight >}}
 ## **Download Running Code**
-Download **Autofit Rows and Columns (Aspose.Cells)** from any of the below mentioned social coding sites:
+Download **Autofit Rows and Columns (Aspose.Cells)** from any of the below‑mentioned social coding sites:

 - [GitHub](https://github.com/aspose-cells/Aspose.Cells-for-Java/releases/tag/Aspose.Cells_Java_for_Python-v1.0)